Anisotropic Minkowski Content for Countably $\mathcal{H}^k$-rectifiable Sets: Anisotropic -dimensional Minkowski Content for Countably -rectifiable Sets

-In a recent paper, Kiderlen and Rataj \cite{Rataj5} introduced a brand new variant of the AFP-condition with respect to a given linear subspace $L$. \begin{definition}[AFP-condition relative to $L$] Let $S$ be a subset of $\mathbb{R}^n$, and let $L$ be an $m$-dimensional subspace of $\mathbb{R}^n$.
-We say that $S$ satisfies the \emph{AFP-condition relative to $L$} provided that there exist a constant $\gamma>0$ and Radon measure $\mu$ such that \end{definition}
+In a recent paper, Kiderlen and Rataj \cite{Rataj5} introduced a new variant of the AFP-condition with respect to a given linear subspace $L$. \begin{definition}[AFP-condition relative to $L$] Let $S$ be a closed subset of $\mathbb{R}^n$, and let $L$ be an $m$-dimensional subspace of $\mathbb{R}^n$.
+We say that $S$ satisfies the \emph{AFP-condition relative to $L$} provided that there exist a constant $\gamma>0$ and Radon measure $\mu$, absolutely continuous with respect to $\mathcal{H}^{n-1}$, such that \end{definition} Note that in the above definition, the projection $P_{L^{\perp}}\big(S\cap B(x, r)\big)$ is compact, and hence $\mathcal{H}^{n-m}$-measurable.

-The following theorem extended the result of Lussardi and Villa \cite[Theorem 3.4]{Villa2}.
-Namely, Kiderlen and Rataj confirmed that for countably $\mathcal{H}^{n-1}$-rectifiable compacta, the validity of the AFP-condition relative to $L$ ensures the existence of the $C$~-anisotropic $(n-1)$-dimensional Minkowski content for any $C\in\mathcal{C}^n$ with $C\subseteq L$.
+The following theorem extends the result of Lussardi and Villa \cite[Theorem 3.4]{Villa2}.
+Namely, Kiderlen and Rataj confirmed that for countably $\mathcal{H}^{n-1}$-rectifiable compact sets, the validity of the AFP-condition relative to $L$ ensures the existence of the $C$-anisotropic $(n-1)$-dimensional Minkowski content for any $C\in\mathcal{C}^n$ with $C\subseteq L$.

 \begin{theorem}[ {\cite[Theorem 8]{Rataj5}}] If $S$ is a countably $\mathcal{H}^{n-1}$-rectifiable compact set with finite $\mathcal{H}^{n-1}$-measure and $L$ is an $m$-dimensional subspace of $\mathbb{R}^n$ such that the AFP-condition relative to $L$ holds for $S$, then for any $C\in\mathcal{C}^n$ with $C\subseteq L$. \end{theorem} Let us introduce the \emph{AFP-$k$-condition relative to $L$} which combines the previous two ideas.